rachid-eladlani/isa-devops/ISA/README.md

 ### Final Project Delivery

-  - you need to deliver according to the instructions [here](https://github.com/collet/isa-devops/blob/master/DevOps/README.md)
+  - you need to deliver according to the instructions (TBD)
   - at the root, you should have a `components.pdf` file representing your component diagram
   - at the root, you should have a `archi.md` file representing your architecture report
   - the deliverable for both ISA and DevOps will be extracting using a specific script (soon available).
 Make sure your git repository tag is correct.